Antonia Bembo: Life

 She was a contemporary of Élisabeth Jacquet de La Guerre and Barbara Strozzi.

 Oeuvre

-Six volumes of Bembo's music survive in manuscript at the Bibliothèque nationale de France as the Produzioni armoniche, most of them dedicated to Louis XIV.
-These contain a certain amount of autobiographical information, which has been corroborated through other sources.
-She was taught by Francesco Cavalli (who also taught Barbara Strozzi) by 1654 and wrote in all the major genres of the time, including opera, secular and sacred cantatas, and petit and grand motets.
+Bembo was taught by Francesco Cavalli (who also taught Barbara Strozzi) by 1654 and wrote in all the major genres of the time, including opera, secular and sacred cantatas, and petit and grand motets.
+Bembo wrote large-scale works: one opera and two Te Deum settings.
 Her work is a combination of French and Italian styles.
 She uses the virtuosic elements of Italian style of the period, as well as French dance forms.
 Much of her work is for soprano voice with continuo accompaniment.
 She wrote an opera called L'Ercole amante (1707), to a libretto by Francesco Buti.